SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 mm:     minutes, i.e. 25
 ss:     seconds, i.e. 35

-Such strings will be correctly sorted in ascending or descending order, and by knowing the format they can then be correctly parsed by the receiving data analysis software.
+Such strings will be correctly sorted in ascending or descending order and can be correctly parsed by the receiving data analysis software.
 Make sure your column containing such data is formatted as 'text'.